jeff4/bionotes.github.io/_comp/typescript.md

 ### Evolving Any Arrays p.
 106
 * If one does not include any type annotation on a variable initally set to an empty array, TS will treat this new array as *evolving `any[]`*.
 	* Evolving `any[]` means that this array can receive any type of content.
-* Just like with evolving *any* variables, this is **not good**. * The whole point of TS is to have clearly defined static types.o
+* Just like with evolving *any* variables, this is **not good**.
+* The whole point of TS is to have clearly defined static types.o
-* Example on p.
-107
+* There are some times this may be useful--but **be careful**. see p.
+107 for brief examples and more.

 ## 8/19/2024
 ### Multi-Dimensional Arrays p.
 107